 Check to make sure your lights and windshield wipers are functioning properly.

 In most states it is illegal to drive if either is malfunctioning.
-In certain winter weather situations it is also extremely unsafe.
+In certain winter road trip situations it is also extremely unsafe.

 If you get stuck in the snow, stay in your car.